DAXGRID/danish-geojson-extractor/README.md

 When using data from the `geoDanmark` section you've to subscribe to the predefined dataset named `GeoDanmark60_GML`.

+### Using StedNavn

+When using data from the `stedNavn` section you've to subscribe to the predefined dataset named `DKstednavneBearbejdedeNohist_GML321`.

 ## Dependencies

 Has dependency on GDAL (ogr2ogr), it is required to be in the shell path.